 Task Торіс Removing LUNs dynamically from an existing target ID See "Removing LUNs dynamically from an existing target ID" on page 259.
 Adding LUNs dynamically to a new target ID See "Adding new LUNs dynamically to a target ID" on page 262.
 Replacing a LUN on an existing target ID See "Replacing LUNs dynamically from an existing target ID" on page 265.
-Dynamic LUN expansion See Dynamic LUN expansion Changing the LUN characteristics See "Changing the characteristics of a LUN from the array side" on page 276.
+Changing the LUN characteristics See "Changing the characteristics of a LUN from the array side" on page 276.